netobserv/flowlogs-pipeline/docs/api.md

                  input: The input field to base the operation on.
 When omitted, 'name' is used
          endConnectionTimeout: duration of time to wait from the last flow log to end a connection
          updateConnectionInterval: duration of time to wait between update reports of a connection
-         maxConnectionsTracked: maximum number of connections we keep in our cache (to limit memory usage)
+         maxConnectionsTracked: maximum number of connections we keep in our cache (0 means no limit)
 </pre>
 ## Time-based Filters API
 Following is the supported API format for specifying metrics time-based filters: